pyOpenSci/pyopensci.github.io/_posts/2024-04-29-pyos-newsletter-may-2024.md

       Thank you to everyone who made our first workshop such a fun experience!
     </figcaption>
 </figure>
 On Thursday, April 25th, pyOpenSci held its first-ever workshop, titled: [Build Your First Python Package!](https://www.eventbrite.com/e/build-your-first-python-package-tickets-879586546037).
-With eight countries represented, we had 28 learners create and install their first Python package using [Hatch](https://hatch.pypa.io/latest/) over the course of three hours.
+With eight countries represented, we had 28 learners create and install their first Python package using [Hatch](https://hatch.pypa.io/latest/), all in the course of three hours.

 This workshop was the first of many online educational events that we plan on hosting, and was a great opportunity for us to put [our educational philosophy](https://www.pyopensci.org/blog/pyos-education-announcement.html) into practice.
 All of the pyOpenSci educational materials are community-developed and go through extensive technical and pedagogical review.
 While the workshop will *not* be available as a recording, the written content is available on the [Learn section of our website](https://www.pyopensci.org/learn.html), where you’ll find resources such as our [Python Packaging Tutorial](https://www.pyopensci.org/python-package-guide/tutorials/intro.html#), as well as in-depth guides on [Python packaging](https://www.pyopensci.org/python-package-guide/package-structure-code/intro.html), [documentation](https://www.pyopensci.org/python-package-guide/documentation/index.html), and [testing](https://www.pyopensci.org/python-package-guide/tests/index.html).

 ## <i class="fa-solid fa-table"></i> Hello, rdata!
-[rdata](https://rdata.readthedocs.io/en/latest/), a Python package that offers a lightweight way to import R datasets/objects stored in the “.rda” and “.rds” formats into Python, has been accepted into the pyOpenSci ecosystem.
+[rdata](https://rdata.readthedocs.io/en/latest/), a Python package that offers a lightweight way to import R datasets/objects stored in the `.rda` and `.rds` formats into Python, has been accepted into [the pyOpenSci ecosystem](https://www.pyopensci.org/python-packages.html).
 Created by [Carlos Ramos Carreño](https://github.com/vnmabus), rdata has several key advantages:

 rdata is a pure Python implementation, with no dependencies on the R language or related libraries.
 Thus, it can be used anywhere where Python is supported, including the web using [Pyodide](https://pyodide.org/en/stable/). rdata attempts to support all R objects that can be meaningfully translated.
 As opposed to other solutions, you are not limited to import dataframes or data with a particular structure.